Enterprise-CMCS/mac-fc-github-actions-runner-aws/README.md

 - ECS Service
 - ECS Fargate task definition to spin up an instance of this runner _per job_ in your GitHub Actions workflow

-This module uses the ECR repository running in the MACBIS Shared DSO Dev account, managed in the `terraform/dev/account` directory, and accessible by the MACBIS organization.
+This module uses the ECR repository created in the MACBIS Shared DSO Dev account, managed in the `terraform/dev/account` directory, and accessible by the MACBIS organization.

 ## Runner Dockerfiles